 Students are expected to attend all classes, arrive on time and remain for the entire class period, and report to class fully prepared with all required materials.
 To meet these expectations, students must arrange course schedules that minimize conflict with other commitments, including personal commitments, work, or participation in athletics or other university-sanctioned events.
 When students encounter difficulty meeting these requirements, they must actively engage their faculty member to discuss the concern.

 Individual faculty define the specific role that class attendance plays in the calculation of final grades for each course.
 Additionally, excessive absences in certain courses may result in withdrawal from the course at the instructor’s discretion.
 Students should consult the course syllabus and course instructor for specific faculty policies on attendance and make-up work within a course.
 Student Academic Services does not issue excused absences from class.
 Students must contact their course instructor directly to discuss past or future absences.
 Please refer to Class Absences for more information about absences from class due to illness or fatigue.

-For the purposes of financial aid and verification of enrollment, a student is considered enrolled in the term by the census date if they are in attendance by the third class meeting for 16 week courses that meet twice per week, or by the second meeting for classes or labs that meet only once per week or run for less than 16 weeks.
+For the purposes of financial aid and verification of enrollment, a student is considered enrolled in the semester by the census date if they are in attendance by the third class meeting for 16 week courses that meet twice per week, or by the second meeting for classes or labs that meet only once per week or run for less than 16 weeks.
 For online courses, a student is considered enrolled by the census date if they complete the first stated assignment or activity by the due date.
 If students do not meet these criteria, they will be withdrawn without academic penalty from the course (i.e., as never attended) and, when appropriate, issued a tuition adjustment in accordance with the Tuition and Fees Credit Policy.

 It is the student’s responsibility to notify Student Academic & Financial Services of any courses that they wish to drop from their schedule, as well as any intent to leave the university.
 Discontinuing attendance or notifying an instructor does not constitute an official course or university withdrawal.

-For the purposes of financial aid and verification of enrollment, a student must be in attendance by the second meeting of each lab segment.
-Students who are enrolled solely in laboratory segments and not in attendance by the second meeting of each lab segment, or fail to meet attendance requirements, will be officially withdrawn from the university.
-Students who are not in attendance by the second meeting of each lab segment will not be withdrawn from the university if they are also enrolled in at least 1 academic course that meets for the full term.
-When appropriate, the student may be issued a tuition and/or financial aid adjustment in accordance with the Tuition and Fees Credit Policy.
-Additionally, students receive full charges for the culinary/baking and pastry segments not attended unless a Leave of Absence is approved.
-This leave of absence policy can also be applied to students with an extreme, short-term personal problem (e.g., death in the family, short-term illness, etc.) that would prevent the student from entering a scheduled culinary/baking and pastry laboratory course segment within a term and subsequently result in the student being withdrawn from the university.
+For the purposes of financial aid and verification of enrollment, a day program student must be in attendance by the second meeting of each lab course.
+Students who are enrolled solely in laboratory courses and not in attendance by the second meeting of each lab course, or fail to meet attendance requirements, will be officially withdrawn from the university.
+Students who are not in attendance by the second meeting of each lab course will not be withdrawn from the university if they are also enrolled in at least one academic course that meets for the full semester.
+When appropriate, students may be issued a tuition and/or financial aid adjustment in accordance with the Tuition and Fees Credit Policy.
+Additionally, students receive full charges for the culinary/baking and pastry courses not attended.

 Attendance policies for internships are quite strict and intended to help students transition into the working world.
-Students are expected to adhere to the attendance policy and term dates as outlined in the Student Guide to Internship (2.4MB PDF) and student data sheet.
+Students are expected to adhere to the attendance policy and semester dates as outlined in each campus's Student Guide to Internship online and the student data sheet.

 Online, Hybrid and Self-paced Courses

 Students are expected to meet stated due dates and/or meeting requirements as provided by the faculty member at the beginning of each course.
-Students confirm enrollment by completing the first stated task (e.g., posting an introduction in the Discussion Board).
+Students confirm enrollment by submitting the first graded assignment in the initial two weeks of the course.